paulness/gatsby-starter-personal-blog/content/posts/2017-11-22--autocomplete-with-static-files-part-3/index.md

 category: autocomplete
 ---

-In this post we will be building an autocomplete static file generator in JavaScript.
+In this post, we will be building an autocomplete static file generator in JavaScript.
 With the following characteristics:

 * Input: 1 x CSV
 * Output: 1 x ZIP archive, containing many files